AppFolioOnboarding/tasks/tasks/02_save_image_link.md

 - [ ] After the form is saved, the link is persisted in the database.
 - [ ] After the form is submitted, the user is redirected to a page displaying the image.
+- [ ] I cannot successfully save an image with an invalid URL.
+- [ ] An error message is associated with the appropriate input field on failure.

+__Discussion Topic__:
+- [ ] What is a valid image URL?

 __Dependencies__:
 - Deployment Environment